lootup-team/nestjs-core/README.md

 ## Step 3:

-You can now use the ContextService to get any values that have been previously stored or event set new ones.
+You can now use the ContextService to get any values that have been previously stored or even set new ones as needed.

 ```typescript
 // app.service.ts